platecrits/EdpuzzleTweak/README.md

 and that's all!

 One thing to make sure is that this will only skip about 100 seconds, if you want to skip more press Ctrl+J again.
 It will repeat.
 Make sure you are still in the tab or it will not work!
+Also make sure you are actually clicked into the video box.

+Any issues open a pull request!

 Hope you enjoy this program. :)